chigraph/chigraph/licenses/README.md

 # Licenses

-Here's all the licenses of open source software I depend on.
+Here's all the licenses of open source software chigraph depends on.